rlancejohnson/would-you-rather/README.md

 ## Things to Consider
 Only a subset of data is stored, so you're new questions and answered won't survive a page refresh.
 That feature will be available in a future release.

+## Contributions
+Thanks to our friends at freepik.com for the user avatars.